AI Trail Analysis

 Best times to hike⌄

-Morning and late afternoon offer softer light for photos and generally fewer crowds.
-Spring brings wildflowers, and fall boasts stunning foliage.
-Midday on summer weekends can be hot and crowded, diminishing the peaceful experience.
+Morning and late afternoon offer softer light for photography and generally fewer crowds.
+Spring and fall provide comfortable temperatures and vibrant foliage, while summer can be hot and humid, especially at midday, and attract more visitors.

 Wildlife & plants⌄